gosub-com/Zurfur/Doc/GarbageCollector.md

 These restrictions allow a faster, simpler garbage collector, and makes some optimizations easier.
-For instance, once an object is recorded on the user stack, it can be passed on the execution stack without shadowing it again.
+For instance, once an object is recorded on the stack, it can be passed on the execution stack without shadowing it again.
 Interior references to that object can be created, used, and passed on the execution stack without the need for the GC to track it.